Blog

 2026 Global Reading Initiatives One of my favorite things about working in

 One of my favorite things about working in children’s literature is realizing how many people around the world share a love of reading.
 Reading is a lifeline and a source of joy and connection all over the globe for adults and children alike.
 Living overseas for a while gave me a glimpse (honestly, a fascination) into how other cultures approach storytelling.
-I follow several YouTubers from all over the world for book reviews and cozy read alouds, and it is a source of great enjoyment.
+I follow several YouTubers from other countries for book reviews and literacy topics and it is a source of great enjoyment.

 A Series Designed to Grow With Young Readers Now that The Unicorn Shore